fmatic/FM-Arrow-Tune/README.md

 ## 🔮 Roadmap

+- 💾 Safe settings persistence
+- 🎚️ Scanning profiles
-- 🗺️ DX map view (paths & bearings)
+- 🗺️ DX map view
-- 📡 Distance visualization
 - 📈 Session analytics

 ---

 ## ⭐ If you like this project